SEXUAL EXPLOITATION OF A MINOR

 Under no circumstances can anyone promote, transport, sell, purchase, or otherwise possess material that includes a minor engaging in sexual activity, either real or simulated in a way that can be deemed offensive.

 Anyone charged with possession and promotion of material involving the sexual exploitation of a minor can be charged with separate counts for each individual violation.
 In other words, every single image, film, or photograph found in the possession of the accused can be treated as a separate charge.
 If the accused has 24 individual materials, they can be hit with 24 charges.
-Any amount greater than 25 can be charged as a single count and elevate the offense class to a Class B felony.
+Any amount greater than 25 can be charged as a single count and elevate the offense to a Class B felony.

 When brought to trial, the prosecution may consider a variety of factors when examining the facts of the case, including but not limited to: